dongyb80/MyTips/Spark.md

    otherwise, there would be error "bad substitution"

 * By default, every time spark would upload all jars under <sparkhome>/jars onto hdfs, then execute the application, delete the jars after application finishes.
 It wastes a lot.
 To make it faster, create those jars into a zip file (sparklibs.zip for example) and upload the zip file onto hdfs.
 Then change conf/spark-default.conf to add 'spark.yarn.archive                 hdfs:///user/dongyb/libs/spark/sparklibs.zip'
 * But it still needs to upload the application jars and other dependent jars onto hdfs each time.
+Not find out how to avoid it yet.